BelvaSloan/ad400-repo/readme.md

 ### Approve another student's pull request
   1. Either from local or github, approve and merge a pull request
   2. If merge conflicts exist you may deny the request

+### Grading

+*Submit a link to the repo created in github and a link to the merge request you submitted to another student's repo.